ticketingevents/ticketing-nodejs-sdk/README.md

 The criteria you can filter by will be dependent on the collection you are working with.
 If you filter a collection based on unsupported criteria, an <code>UnsupportedCriteriaError</code>
-will be thrown.
+will be thrown when you attempt to resolve the collection.
 Read the documentation for the collection you are working with to see its supported criteria.

 To filter a collection, call its <code>filter</code> method with an object containing your desired criteria.